 - If the project is not directly income based (such as a fee for service), then the organisation needs to demonstrate that new donors will be found and managed on a professional basis (such as a detailed fundraising strategic plan).

-- Many projects require funding over several years and Genesis typically provides a funding commitment of up to three years.
+- Many projects require funding over several years and Genesis typically provides a funding commitment of up to three years with progressively reducing grants as the new sustainability progressively increases.

 What we expect from organisations we support